NEST-Protocol/NEST-Announcement/30_NEST3.5DevelopmentAnnouncement.md

 #### DAO

-- Repurchase: Anyone can sell assets to DAO according to the NEST (NToken) price of the NEST (NToken) oracle machine.
+- Repurchase: Anyone can sell assets to DAO according to the NEST (QP Token) price of the NEST (QP Token) oracle machine.
-- Income: All the NEST (NToken) of the DAO account are deposited into the income contract to receive the income.
+- Income: All the NEST (QP Token) of the DAO account are deposited into the income contract to receive the income.